ktaylor63/southeast/site/content/science/index.md

 [Learn about our national science policy](https://www.fws.gov/science/).

 {{< figure class="photo-center" src="/images/pages/botanist-taking-measurements-in-the-field.jpg" alt="A botanist taking measurements in the field." caption="A biologist counts plants in North Carolina.
 Photo by Gary Peeples, USFWS." link="https://flic.kr/p/uB8wWF" >}}

+## Regional Science Committee

+[The Southeast Region Science Committee](/science/committee) plays a role in improving communication about science within the Service.
+The committee has individuals with expertise in a broad range of topics including threatened and endangered species, landscape scale conservation and renewable energy.

 ## Science-based Projects